-Episode 5: The Power of Habits in Business and Religion w/Jevin Eagle
+Episode 5: The Power of Habits in Business and Religion w/Rabbi Jevin Eagle

-Joining me in conversation for this episode is Jevin Eagle.
-Jevin is a former business executive and is currently a fifth (and final) year Hebrew College Rabbinical School student.
+Joining me in conversation for this episode is Rabbi Jevin Eagle.
+Jevin is a former business executive and is a graduate of Hebrew College Rabbinical School student.
 He is also currently the executive director of Boston University Hillel.
 Prior to that, Jevin was the CEO of DavidsTea, a senior executive at Staples, and a partner at Mckinsey and company.
 Jevin has an MBA from Harvard business school and a bachelor's from Dartmouth.
 Before Harvard business school, he helped found Jewish Lights Publishing.
 He currently serves on the board of directors for Carter's Inc, the leading brands at apparel marketer for babies and young children.

 Leaving behind a successful career in business to pursue his life-long dream of becoming a Rabbi, Jevin shares with us his journey from the boardroom to the study hall (the beit midrash).

 I asked him how he was able to juggle the responsibilities of work and family all the while tending to his spiritual health.
 His response in one word: discipline.
 Waking up early on Sunday mornings before his family was up he made sure to dedicate some time for his own spiritual growth.

 We began our conversation with a famous quote from the Talmud (shabbat 31a) that says the first question a person is asked when they get to heaven is: “were you honest in your business dealings?”
 And then the second question is whether or not you set aside fixed times for the study of Torah.
 How counter-intuitive, Jevin points out, that the first question in the most holy and spiritual places of all is a question about something so earthly and mundane.